History of Sikhism: End of empire

-First Anglo-Sikh War
+Anglo-Sikh Wars

 After Maharaja Ranjit Singh's death in 1839, the empire was severely weakened by internal divisions and political mismanagement.
 This opportunity was used by the East India Company to launch the First Anglo-Sikh War.
 The Battle of Ferozeshah in 1845 marked many turning points, the British encountered the Punjabi Army, opening with a gun-duel in which the Sikhs "had the better of the British artillery".
 But as the British made advancements, Europeans in the British army were especially targeted, as the Sikhs believed if the army "became demoralised, the backbone of the enemy's position would be broken".
 The fighting continued throughout the night earning the nickname "night of terrors".
 The British position "grew graver as the night wore on", and "suffered terrible casualties with every single member of the Governor General's staff either killed or wounded".

 British General Sir James Hope Grant recorded: "Truly the night was one of gloom and forbidding and perhaps never in the annals of warfare has a British Army on such a large scale been nearer to a defeat which would have involved annihilation".
 The Punjabi ended up recovering their camp, and the British were exhausted.
 Lord Hardinge sent his son to Mudki with a sword from his Napoleonic campaigns.
 A note in Robert Needham Cust's diary revealed that the "British generals decided to lay down arms: News came from the Governor General that our attack of yesterday had failed, that affairs were disparate, all state papers were to be destroyed, and that if the morning attack failed all would be over, this was kept secret by Mr. Currie and we were considering measures to make an unconditional surrender to save the wounded...".

 However, a series of events of the Sikhs being betrayed by some prominent leaders in the army led to its downfall.
 Maharaja Gulab Singh and Dhian Singh, were Hindu Dogras from Jammu, and top Generals of the army.
 Tej Singh and Lal Singh were secretly allied to the British.
 They supplied important war plans of the Army, and provided the British with updated vital intelligence on the Army dealings, which ended up changing the scope of the war and benefiting the British positions.

-Second Anglo-Sikh War

 The Punjab Empire was finally dissolved after a series of wars with the British at the end of the Second Anglo-Sikh War in 1849 into separate princely states, and the British province of Punjab that were granted a statehood, and eventually a lieutenant governorship stationed in Lahore as a direct representative of the Royal Crown in London.